Small-lift launch vehicle

 A small-lift launch vehicle is a rocket orbital launch vehicle that is capable of lifting 2000 kg or less (by NASA classification) or under 5000 kg (by Roscosmos classification) of payload into low Earth orbit (LEO).
-The next larger category consists of medium-lift launch vehicles.
+The next larger category is medium-lift launch vehicles.

 The first small-lift launch vehicle was the Sputnik rocket, launched by the Soviet Union, which was derived from the R-7 Semyorka ICBM.
 On 4 October 1957, the Sputnik rocket was used to perform the world's first satellite launch, placing the Sputnik 1 satellite into a low Earth orbit.

-NASA responded by attempting to launch the Vanguard rocket.
-However, the Vanguard TV3 launch attempt failed, with the 31 January 1958 launch of the Explorer 1 satellite using the Juno I rocket being the first successful NASA orbital launch.
-The Vanguard I mission was the second successful NASA orbital launch.
+The US responded by attempting to launch the Vanguard rocket.
+However, the Vanguard TV3 launch attempt failed, with the 31 January 1958 launch of the Explorer 1 satellite using the Juno I rocket being the first successful US orbital launch.
+The Vanguard I mission was the second successful US orbital launch.
 This was the start of the space race.

-Since the late 1950s, small-lift launch vehicles have continued launching payloads to space.
-Medium-lift launch vehicles, heavy-lift launch vehicles, and super heavy-lift launch vehicles have also been extensively developed but have not completely been able to supersede the small launch vehicles.
-Small launch vehicles can meet the requirements of some spacecraft, and can also be less expensive than a larger launch vehicle would be.
+Since the late 1950s, small-lift launch vehicles have continued launching payloads into orbits including LEO, Sun-synchronous orbit (SSO), and geostationary transfer orbit (GTO).
+Medium-lift launch vehicles, heavy-lift launch vehicles, and super heavy-lift launch vehicles have also been extensively developed but have not completely superseded small launch vehicles.
+Small launch vehicles can meet the requirements of some spacecraft, and can be less expensive than a larger launch vehicle would be.